stellatogrp/lropt_experiments/README.md

 and contains the Python source code to reproduce the experiments in our paper
 "[Learning Decision-Focused Uncertainty Sets in Robust Optimization](https://arxiv.org/abs/2305.19225)."
-The experiments rely on our packagee [LROPT](https://github.com/stellatogrp/lropt).
+The experiments rely on our package [LROPT](https://github.com/stellatogrp/lropt).

 If you find this repository helpful in your publications,